robaho/go-trader/README.md

 A financial exchange written in Go including complete order book, fix protocol, and market data distribution.

+It was originally developed to further my knowledge of Go and test its suitability for high-performance financial applications, and it has continued to evolve into an ideal teaching/reference project for Go (interfaces, low-level networking, web development, json, Go routines, etc.).

 Check out [cpp-trader](https://github.com/robaho/cpp-trader) for a C++ version, albeit with less features.

 ## Features